pawanit17/aws/README.md

+# Introduction:
+- Region is a location - Sydney, Capetown, Mumbai etc. Each Region contains 2 or more AZs.
+- Availability Zone is like a datacenter - Hitech Campus Eindhoven.
+This can be more than one datacenter.
+Each AZ in a region are like 100Kms from each other.
+- Edge Location - Endpoints for caching like CloudFront (CDN).
+More than 200 edge locations.

 # Questions
 - How do you deploy a full stack application to AWS.
 - How does the application connect to the database.